QCommute: a tool for symbolic computation of nested commutators in quantum many-body spin-1/2 systems: Algorithm and implementation

 \subsection{Installing and running \textsc{QCommute}}

-The COMMUTE package is distributed as open-source software via GitLab~\cite{gitlab_repo}.
+The \textsc{QCommute} package is distributed as open-source software via GitHub~\cite{QCommute}.
 The core computations rely on exact symbolic algebra and arbitrary-precision integer arithmetic.
 Thus, the only strict external dependency is the GNU Multiple Precision Arithmetic Library (GMP/gmpxx).
 A C++17 compliant compiler, such as GCC or Clang, is required.